SuyashGupte/3k-generic-job-profile/JDs.md

 An advanced university degree (Master's degree or equivalent) in clinical or forensic psychology or a medical doctorate with certificate of specialization or completion of residency in psychiatry is required.
 A first-level university degree (Bachelor's degree or equivalent) with two additional years of relevant work experience may be accepted in lieu of the advanced university degree.

 A minimum of seven years of progressively responsible experience in direct counseling vulnerable groups, such as survivors of sexual violence, traumatized children and survivors of torture preferably within criminal justice system structures is required.

-_x000D_
-_x000D_Experience in the Middle East and North Africa is desirable.
+Experience in the Middle East and North Africa is desirable.

-_x000D_
-_x000D_Supervisory experience in the administration, implementation and management of a victim or witness support programme is desirable.
+Supervisory experience in the administration, implementation and management of a victim or witness support programme is desirable.

-_x000D_
-_x000D_Field experience or experience with working with victims in conflict-affected settings is desirable.
+Field experience or experience with working with victims in conflict-affected settings is desirable.

 ------------------------------------------------------------------------------
-External Sources
+### External Sources

 1) Title: Assistant Psychologist